GoodwillMonoto/ExpressionNotationConverter/README.md

 # Design Decisions

-Created the Coverter a class library making it easer to use in other project.
+Created the Converter as a class library making it easier to use in other projects.

+Created a Parser class PostfixToInfixParser with base class with base Parser thus allowing for extension by  adding other parsers without having to modify existing parser classes.

 # Testing